Dr Ross Cole

 Research interests

-I am interested in the politics and poetics of popular culture.
-Although wide-ranging, my work is unified by a number of themes: nostalgia, radical politics, modernity, race, imagination, song, experimentalism, and the vernacular.
-My approach is defined by what I call ‘an ecological history of music’, one that insistently cuts across disciplinary boundaries.
+I am interested in the politics and poetics of popular culture from the 19th century to the present.
+My approach is defined by what I call an ‘ecological history of music’, one that insistently cuts across disciplinary boundaries.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>Qualifications